michael092749/AppleMusicToSpotify/README.md

 ## Usage

-Vist the Spotify API [website](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token) to generate access token.
+Vist the Spotify API [website](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token) to generate an access token.
 Paste the access token in the `token.json` file.
 Then add the Apple music playlist URL to the URL placeholder in the script.py file.